Suite — Field service for trade contractors

 If you run a deep pricebook or inventory-costing system, keep it for now.
 Deeper pricebook and inventory costing are on our roadmap; today, most contractors operate fine on the built-in pricebook, but we will not claim parity we have not earned.

-• Standalone routing tools
+• Dedicated routing tools

 Reports that run on the same database the work was logged on